 - c.
 Enter the following information:

 - In the Admin mode field, select Enable.

 - In the Pool Name field, enter pool1.

 - In the Administrative Mode field, select Enable.

 - d.
 Click Apply to apply the settings.

-- Show DHCPv6 binding.

-- a.
-Select System > Services > DHCPv6 Server > DHCPv6 Binding Information.

 Configure a Stateless DHCPv6 Server

 This example uses the DHCPv6 server to pass on information about a DNS server to clients that receive an IPv6 address in autoconfiguration mode or manual mode.
 The configured DHCP pool does not contain a prefix pool but contains information about the DNS server.
 The IPv6 interface must have the ipv6 nd other-config-flag command enabled.